openhab/openhabian/docs/openhabian.md

 This applies to the RPi image on an SD card as well as to a manual installation.
 You can also try with a different set of parameters if your initial attempt fails:

 -   Flash the system image to your micro SD card as described, do not remove the SD card yet
--   Access the first SD card partition (it's a vfat/FAT-32 (Windows) filesystem so just use the file explorer of your client PC)
+-   Use Windows file explorer to access the first SD card partition.
+Re-plug if needed to open in Windows file explorer, it's a vfat/FAT-32 (Windows) filesystem.
 -   Open the file `openhabian.conf` in a text editor
 -   Uncomment and complete the lines to contain the parameters you want to set
 -   Save, unmount/eject, remove and insert into the RPi and boot it